Determining Medicare Part D Eligibility and When to Enroll

 - You are turning 65.
 You have 7 months to sign up: the 3 months before your birthday, the month of your birthday, and the 3 months after your birthday.

-- You have 7 months to sign up: the 3 months before your 25th month of getting disability benefits, the 25th month of getting disability benefits, and the 3 months after your 25th month of getting disability benefits.
+- You are on disability.
+You have 7 months to sign up: the 3 months before your 25th month of getting disability benefits, the 25th month of getting disability benefits, and the 3 months after your 25th month of getting disability benefits.

 Annual Enrollment Period (AEP)